-Ebbelwei-Expreß is exactly what it says – you can ride the express tram and drink cider while riding.
+Ebbelwei-Expreß is exactly what its name says – you can ride the express tram and drink cider while riding.
 It’s a really good option of getting highlights of the city if travelling with kids.
-It’s a 1 hour round trip and it passes many city attractions along the way.
+During the one hour round trip you will pass many city attractions along the way.
 On the board they have specially designed tables to hold cider bottles so you can drink cider (or apple juice for kids) and eat salty pretzels – included in the ticket price.

 We were walking by foot for the first half of the day and so it was nice to hop on the tram afterwards to have a drink and a snack while looking out of the window and letting our boys to have a rest.

 Check their web-site for the route and ticket prices, and keep in mind that the tram is only operational on weekends and public holidays.

 Visit Natural History Museum